nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-16-using-multiple-email-alias-existing-microsoft-id/index.md

 ---
 title: Using multiple email alias with your existing Microsoft ID
-description: "Learn how to manage multiple email aliases with your Microsoft ID, simplifying your online experience and keeping your accounts organized.
-Discover more!"
+description: Learn how to manage multiple email aliases with your Microsoft ID, simplifying your online experience and keeping your accounts organized.
+Discover more!
 date: 2014-04-16
 creator: Martin Hinshelwood
 id: "10496"